DEFEAT YOU HAND TO YOUR OPPONENT, VICTORY YOU CREATE YOURSELF

 Weaknesses of Boxers, Grapplers and Wrestlers

-Typical ways Boxers and Wrestlers attack give away many disadvantages of themselves to their opponents.
-As a Boxer attacks you, you can kick at his groin which is normally unprotected.
-As a Grappler or Wrestler moves in to attack you, you can strike his head or body.
+Boxers and Wrestlers give away many disadvantages of themselves to their opponents.
+As a Boxer attacks, you can kick at his groin which is normally unprotected.
+As a Grappler or Wrestler attacks, you can strike his head or body.
 These counter-attacks, however, are not permitted by safety rules in these martial sports.

 The Three Internal Harmonies of Jing, Qi and Shen

 Combat is often a matter of seeking or creating advantages.
-As the responder has various advantages in his poise pattern, the initiators too does not want to be left behind.
-So he also chooses a poise pattern for attacking.
-Besides other advantages, the poise pattern should provide the initiator the three internal harmonies of jing, qi and shen, or essence, energy and mind, before he starts combat.
+The attacker and the responder adopt poise patterns for various advantages.
+The poise pattern provides the initiator the three internal harmonies of jing, qi and shen, or essence, energy and mind, before he starts combat.
 As he is going to initiate, it is his onus to adjust himself to a suitable spacing for attack.
-We shall start with just one step away from the opponent.
-In this spacing, for the purpose of systematic progression, we suspend for the time being the possibility of the opponent gripping our guard hand (which we shall do later).

 Ensure Safety First while Attacking